 Facilities for advanced work are provided for graduate students and others who expect to pursue the subject professionally.
 An advanced laboratory is equipped with individual desks, binocular microscopes, compound microscopes, rotary microtome, imbedding ovens, drawing apparatus, and a supply of glassware and reagents, sufficient for histological work and for research.
-A well-equipped insectary is available for training in insectary methods.
+Three well equipped insectaries are available for training in insectary methods.
 The department has a well-classified library containing the frequently used books and bulletins in the various courses.
 Two acres of experimental plots and field stations with all the necessary equipment provide means for the study of insects under normal field conditions.
-The department owns equipment valued at \$30.196.
+The department owns equipment valued at \$31,924.